tmsinch/conversations_api/messenger/setup_fb_messenger.md

 ### Generate your Messenger API Token
 To generate your Messenger API Token we'll need to add the new FB Page you created to the Messenger product settings.
-Under Within your Dasboard under Products > Messenger > Settings page scroll down to **Access Tokens** and this type choose to **"Add or Remove Pages"**.
+Under Within your Dashboard under Products > Messenger > Settings page scroll down to **Access Tokens** and this type choose to **"Add or Remove Pages"**.

 <p align="center">
 <img src="./img/fb_add_remove_page.png" width="40%">
 </p>

 Now follow the prompts and choose the new FB Page you just created.
-Make sure that you leave default setting **Manage and access Page converations in Messenger** set to YES.
+Make sure that you leave default setting **Manage and access Page conversations in Messenger** set to YES.

 <p align="center">
 <img src="./img/fb_manage_and_access_conversations.png" width="40%">